 Standard Pay Members

-The guidelines state that any time during the year when the NWS office in Las Vegas forecasts “Major” or “Extreme” temperatures in the MEC service area, power may not be disconnected.
-Forecasted temperature ranges are evaluated on a weekly basis and independently for Bullhead City and Kingman service areas.
+The guidelines state that any time during the year when the NWS office in Las Vegas forecasts “Major” or “Extreme” high and low temperatures in the MEC service area, power may not be disconnected.
+Forecasted temperature ranges are evaluated on a weekly basis and independently for Bullhead City & Kingman service areas.

 Members maintaining a balance of less than $75 will not be disconnected.
 However, those owing more than $75 with a forecasted temperature warning of “Minor” or “Moderate” may be disconnected.
 Member deposits may be applied to past due balances in excess of $75.
 The member will have 10 days to contact MEC to make arrangements to restore the deposit on their account and will be offered a four-month installment plan to restore the deposit if needed.
 If a member has no deposit, the member must contact MEC within 10 days to make a payment arrangement on their delinquent balance and will be offered a four-month installment plan to pay and establish a deposit if needed.